 When Kimberly has a violent premonition of a highway pileup she blocks the freeway, keeping a few others meant to die, safe...Or are they?
 The survivors mysteriously start dying and it's up to Kimberly to stop it before she's next.

-Following Jigsaw's grisly demise, Mark Hoffman, the final apprentice to the serial killer is deigned a hero.
-Meanwhile, Agent Strahm continues to track Hoffman while another group of strangers are put through a series of gruesome traps.
+Following Jigsaw's grisly demise, Mark Hoffman is commended as a hero, but Agent Strahm is suspicious, and delves into Hoffman's past.
+Meanwhile, another group of people are put through a series of gruesome tests.

 As a deadly battle rages over Jigsaw's brutal legacy, a group of Jigsaw survivors gathers to seek the support of self-help guru and fellow survivor Bobby Dagen, a man whose own dark secrets unleash a new wave of terror.

 76 of 114 people found this review helpful.